mtancret/recordreplay/README.md

 recordreplay
 ==========

-Record and replay for TelosB motes, based on:
+This repository contains record and replay for TelosB motes, based on the following work.

 M. Tancreti, V. Sundaram, S. Bagchi, and P. Eugster.
 TARDIS: Software-Only System-Level Record and Replay in Wireless Sensor Networks.